naiksakshee/Credit_Card_Default_Python/README.md

-# Credit_Card_Default_Python
+## Credit Card Default

+#### Problem Statement
-To build a classification methodology in Python to determine whether a person defaults the credit card payment for the next month
+To build a classification methodology to determine whether a person defaults the credit card payment for the next month.